rpetit3/pbptyper/README.md

 I'll be the first to admit, my Perl skills aren't what they used to be.
 I tried.
 But I also wanted to simplify things a little.
 The original method takes FASTQs, trims adapters, assembles with Velvet, predicts genes, Blast genes, etc...
 I think these days its much easier to just start with assemblies.
-I changed things so that, all thats needed now is an assembly and `tblastn` is used to blast the PBP proteins against the assembly.
+I changed things so that, all that's needed is an assembly and `tblastn` is used to blast the PBP proteins against the assembly.

 ## Introduction